gitmijn/getting-cleaning-data-project/README.md

 To run this script, you will need a current version of R, the dataset and a couple additional R libraries.
 To run the script, do the following:
 1. Clone this repository to a directory.
+2. Set your working directory to that directory (*e.g., setwd("your/cloned/repo/here")*).
-2. Download and unzip the data into that directory.
+3. Download and unzip the data into that directory.
-3. Source *run_analysis.R*
+4. Source *run_analysis.R*
-4. Two space delimited files will be created.
+5. Two space delimited files will be created.
 They can be imported into Excel or other spreadsheet programs by using spaces as a delimiter.

 ### Key Decisions Made While Tidying the Data
 - In this case, camelCase made more sense given the information contained within the long variable names.